 For a good night’s sleep you need to feel comfortable.
 Whilst cotton is preferable to synthetic fibres, linen bedding still wins hands down in the comfort department.
 Linen sheets are not only soft, they also have temperature-regulating qualities that will keep you cool even on the warmest nights, and cosy when it’s cold outside.
 And thanks to its natural ability to wick moisture away from your body, you won’t wake up feeling sweaty either.
 Just blissfully well rested and ready for your day.

 Why linen clothes are better than cotton

 And it’s not only linen bedlinen that we love more than cotton.
 Linen clothes also offer the same temperature-regulating properties and supersoft comfort.
 In fact, research has shown that people wearing linen perspire less than those wearing cotton.
 Linen clothes are quick to dry and lightweight too, making them a great choice for travelling.
 Thanks to their charming crumples there’s no need to worry about ironing, either.
 Linen clothes lend an air of casual elegance and breezy simplicity.
 They are unfussy, unfaddy and show that whilst you care about your appearance you are not swayed by fast fashion trends.
-You want clothes that you can where everywhere, any time, whether you are walking the dog, on the school run, giving an important presentation or meeting friends for dinner.
+You want clothes that you can wear everywhere, any time, whether you are walking the dog, on the school run, giving an important presentation or meeting friends for dinner.

 Cotton clothes can be lovely, but they can also become threadbare and lose their shape after repeated washing.
 Unlike linen, which actually gets better with every wash.
 Linen is also moth-resistent and anti-microbial too, meaning your clothes stay fresher and looking great for longer.

 Linen is a more sustainable option

 The method of producing linen fabric from the flax plant uses far less water than it does to produce the same amount of cotton.
 This makes it a more sustainable choice.
 Fewer pesticides are used to grow flax than in cotton growing, and linen fibers can be processed without the use of chemicals.
 Which is only going to be a good thing for the planet.